 Using an object's Versions screen you can revert a versioned object to any historic version, or delete a draft version.
 Published version don't have a revert action.

 When multiple versions of an object exist, you should be careful to ensure you always pick up the correct version depending on the context – in particular to correctly choose between a Published and a Draft version when both are available.

 Draft versions of objects are only be available to the group of people who are developing the draft, that is, users working in the same space and have edit rights.
-If a View or custom Function is shared to another Space, only the published version of the object will be visible and usable in that Space.
+If a View, Workflow or Function is shared to another Space, only the published version of the object will be visible and usable in that Space.

 Users who are able to work on the draft can choose whether to use the draft version or the published version of a Workflow on execution.
 They can make a similar choice for any dependencies (Views, re-usable Workflows or Functions used in the Workflow) in the same Space.
 This is to allow a group of related objects (e.g. a View, a Function, and a Workflow) to be developed together.